 What is Apple Pay Later?

-Apple Pay Later is a "Buy Now, Pay Later" financing service that will be offered directly from Apple to customers using the company's Apple Pay digital payments service.
-While Apple Pay is the technology that allows you to make a purchase online safely and securely, Apple Pay Later is a new service that will allow you to finance an Apple Pay purchase over a short period of time.
+Apple Pay Later is a "Buy Now, Pay Later" financing service that is offered directly from Apple to customers using the company's Apple Pay digital payments service.
+While Apple Pay is the technology that allows you to make a purchase online safely and securely, Apple Pay Later is a service that allows you to finance an Apple Pay purchase over a short period of time.

 Apple Pay Later, as explained by the company, lets Apple Pay users split the cost of an Apple Pay purchase into four equal payments that will need to be made over the course of six weeks.
 The new option is similar to other "Buy Now, Pay Later" services that are offered by companies like PayPal, Affirm, and Klarna.

 The company has confirmed that it is using the Mastercard network to offer the service, the same network that it uses for its Apple Card credit card.